AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 ---
 # Install [!DNL Payment Services]

-Installing the [!DNL Payment Services] extension for Adobe Commerce and Magento Open Source is a prerequisite step for using [!DNL Payment Services].
+Installing the [!DNL Payment Services] extension for [!DNL Adobe Commerce] and [!DNL Magento Open Source] is a prerequisite step for using [!DNL Payment Services].

 ![[!DNL Payment Services] extension Admin view](assets/admin-view.png)

-The [!DNL Payment Services] extension for Adobe Commerce and Magento Open Source can be installed with Composer keys, which are linked to the Magento ID ([mageid](https://devdocs.magento.com/marketplace/sellers/profile-personal.html#field-descriptions) provided in the signup process.
-Composer uses these keys during the initial installation of Adobe Commerce, or in situations in which the Composer keys were not previously saved to the `auth.json` file.
+The [!DNL Payment Services] extension for [!DNL Adobe Commerce] and [!DNL Magento Open Source] can be installed with Composer keys, which are linked to the Magento ID ([mageid](https://devdocs.magento.com/marketplace/sellers/profile-personal.html#field-descriptions) provided in the signup process.
+Composer uses these keys during the initial installation of [!DNL Adobe Commerce], or in situations in which the Composer keys were not previously saved to the `auth.json` file.

 See [Get your authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html) for more information about obtaining Composer keys.

-There are two ways to install this extension---for [Adobe Commerce on cloud infrastructure](https://devdocs.magento.com/payment-services/install-payments.html#magento-commerce-cloud) or [On-premises](https://devdocs.magento.com/payment-services/install-payments.html#on-premises) installations.
+There are two ways to install this extension---for [[!DNL Adobe Commerce] on cloud infrastructure](install.md#adobe-commerce-on-cloud-infrastructure) or [On-premises](install.md#on-premises) installations.
 These methods require you to use the Command Line Interface (CLI).

 ## Update minimum-stability setting